 Open Invention Network is an intellectual property company that was formed to promote Linux by using patents to create a collaborative environment.
 It promotes a positive, fertile ecosystem for Linux, which in turns drives innovation and choice in the global marketplace.
 This helps ensure the continuation of innovation that has benefited software vendors, customers, emerging markets and investors.

 Open Invention Network is refining the intellectual property model so that important patents are openly shared in a collaborative environment.
 Patents owned by Open Invention Network are available royalty-free to any company, institution or individual that agrees not to assert its patents against the Linux System.
 This enables companies to make significant corporate and capital expenditure investments in Linux – helping to fuel economic growth.

 Because Open Invention Network ensures the openness of the Linux source code, programmers, equipment vendors, ISVs and institutions can invest in and use Linux with less worry about intellectual property issues.
 This makes it economically attractive for companies that want to repackage, embed, and use Linux to host specialized services or create complementary products.

 Open Invention Network has considerable industry backing.
-It was launched in 2005, and has received investments from Google, IBM, NEC, Philips, Red Hat, Sony, and SUSE ( a business unit of Novell).
+It was launched in 2005, and has received investments from Google, IBM, NEC, Philips, Red Hat, Sony, SUSE, and Toyota.